uff is tough header

 Jim Zeller

+In 2010 and 2011 the Uff is Tough Race benefited Jim Zeller.
 The family would like to extend thanks to all of those who have offered up their prayers and kindness over the last couple of years.
 They truly do make a difference and have been answered.
 They would also be very grateful for your continued support because there is still suffering that is present, suffering in a financial sense, emotional and physical.
-This fight is soon from over, but faith is high after seeing the effects of the love and kindness from family, cousins, aunts, uncles, friends & and those with a caring heart.
+This fight is far from over, but faith is high after seeing the effects of the love and kindness from family, cousins, aunts, uncles, friends & and those with a caring heart.

 The 2009 Uff is Tough Race benefitted two courageous young children from the Philadelphia area, Sammy Bradly and Dennis Stephen Foreman.
 As they fight their battle with cancer, we all continue to pray for both of their speedy recoveries.
 Here are their stories: